Compare IPTV Subscription Plans

 Configuring 4K, HDR and Dolby Atmos #

-Go to Settings then Picture and Sound.
+The picture-quality stage is where most people who Sky streaming box installation second-guess themselves: go to Settings then Picture and Sound.
 The Puck negotiates with the TV over HDMI EDID and presents the highest format the panel supports — usually 2160p 50 Hz HDR for UK 4K content, occasionally 2160p 60 Hz on US-sourced material.
 If you're sitting on a 4K HDR telly but the readout shows 1080p SDR, three things to check in order: the HDMI cable (use the supplied Sky one or a certified Premium High Speed cable, not a five-year-old generic), the TV input mode (most LG, Samsung and Sony sets need 'HDMI Enhanced' or 'HDMI UHD Colour' enabled per port in the TV's own settings menu), and the Puck firmware (Settings then System then Software Update).
 For Atmos, the sound chain matters — the Puck outputs Atmos over HDMI eARC if your soundbar or AVR supports it, but ARC-only kit downmixes to Dolby Digital 5.1.
 Confirm via the small audio readout on a Sky Atmos title (top-right when you press the info button).
+One quirk to flag if you're cross-shopping: the way Sky negotiates HDR differs from how Virgin's TV 360 Stream box does it, which our Virgin TV Stream vs Sky Stream comparison unpacks alongside the wider feature gap.

 Voice search and the Sky Q-style watchlist #